2017 has been a fun and full year for me, but with everything going on, I’ve gotten away from keeping up with my blog.

 Last winter, my husband John and I spent ten gorgeous, sunny days exploring the Riviera Maya region of Mexico.
-(Until I get a chance to write more, check out this one-week Riviera Maya vacation itinerary I wrote before the trip.)
 We broke the trip up between three home-base locations — Isla Mujeres, Playa Del Carmen, and Tulum — and we took some other day trips from there.
 It was an active vacation full of beach time, snorkeling, Mayan ruins, and cenotes (which are water-filled caverns or sinkholes abundant in the region).

 We also enjoyed some really delicious meals while in Mexico.
 Aside from the obvious Mexican fare (fish tacos, anyone?), we had cuisine ranging from Italian to Venezuelan arepas.

 Norwegian Fjords Cruise

 The beauty of the Norwegian fjords is UNREAL.
 I would take this trip again in a heartbeat!
 In May, we went on an eight-day cruise to the fjords region with Norwegian Cruise Line.
 The cruise started and ended in Southampton, England, so we decided to spend two days before the cruise in London as well.

 During the cruise, we had five ports of call in Norway: Stavanger, Skjolden, Alesund, Geiranger, and Bergen.
 Each place had elements I really enjoyed, though my two favorites were the most scenic ones: the small villages of Skjolden and Geiranger.
 WOW is all I can say.
 There really are no words that give justice to the beauty of the landscape, but let’s try magnificent, surreal, humbling.